djuang1/anypoint-mq-demo/README.md

   * <b>ErrorQueue</b> - Assign <b>DemoDLQ</b> as the Dead Letter Queue for this queue and set the 'Delivery attempts before reroute' to 1
 4. Edit the <b>DemoExchange</b> and bind the <b>ErrorQueue</b> and the <b>DemoQueue</b>
 5. Edit the <b>mule-app.properties</b> file in the imported Mule project in Studio and populate the properties.
+6. Run the project in Studio
+7. Open a browser and open the following URL - ```http://localhost:8081/test?number=123```

 ```mq.client_id=
 mq.client_secret=